Are Majestic Polar Bears warm or cold? (2025)

 Importance of behavioural thermoregulation in different climates

-In warmer Arctic areas, these choices are even more important.
-They help bears avoid overheating as their habitats change.
+In warmer Arctic regions or during periods of increased temperatures, these behavioural choices become especially important.
+They help polar bears avoid overheating as sea ice declines and environmental conditions change.
 The question of whether majestic polar bears are warm or cold depends on their behaviour and the environment.

 Common misconceptions: majestic polar bear, warm-blooded or cold-blooded myths